 What also made me lucky was my team leader.
 In January 2004, I had just come back off of leave, and I brought with me a camcorder, which I had purchased from Best Buy.
 Iraq was a surreal experience.
 So, with a camcorder, I became a big tourist and started filming everything.
 In fact, I, like Mr. Woodruff, had made a mistake.
 En route to a fuel depot we used to call Karsh, I had my body sticking out of the turret like a sore thumb.
 I wasn’t sitting in the turret.
 I was standing.
 My team leader noticed this and said: 'Warneke, you know the Spanish got ambushed here a week ago?’
 The Spanish were then part of coalition forces or the “coalition of the willing,” as President Bush once phrased it.
 Even though the Spanish were totally unprotected when they got hit, driving a regular motor vehicle, my team leader’s comment made my ass sit down on the strap of the turret, where it stayed for the rest of the trip back.

 My stupidity clearly caught the attention of somebody up to no good.
 Because it was on the way back from Karsh, when we got hit.
 Less than a hundred feet past an Iraqi Police checkpoint, I remember seeing an orange flash and hearing metal flying at high speed.
 It was a weird sound, which I’ve always likened to heavy machinery compressing.
-A more accurate description, however, may be the ping of metal against metal, the shrapnel ricocheting off of the metal hedgehogs that lined Omaha Beach in the opening of Steven Spielberg's Saving Private Ryan.
-Think of one very large or loud ping.
+A more accurate description, however, may be the ping of metal against metal, like the shrapnel ricocheting off of the metal hedgehogs that lined Omaha Beach in the opening of Steven Spielberg's Saving Private Ryan.
+Don’t think of a lot of little pings though.
+Think of one very large or loud one.